[Adopted March 2008]

 - Upon consideration of a student’s record of misconduct and/or the nature of the offense, the Board may impose additional sanctions.
 The Board should apply these sanctions in proportion to the severity of the misconduct.
 These sanctions may include any sanction as described in The Student Code.

 - All administrative hearings will be recorded and the University will maintain the audio recordings as required by Connecticut state law and are the property of the University.
 Participants are prohibited from making their own recording.
-Upon written request, an accused student or complainant may review the audio recording and make appropriate arrangements for it to be transcribed on University premises.
+Upon written request, a respondent or complainant may review the audio recording and make appropriate arrangements for it to be transcribed on University premises.
 Arrangements for a transcriber and all associated costs involved in the transcription will be the responsibility of the requesting individual.

 D. Hearing Appeal